 Amendments to the Act paved the way for a deregulated retail market.
 Starting in January 2001, Albertans could choose which retailer they wanted.
-Residential, farm, irrigation and small commercial Customers that do not want to enter into a contract with a retailer can stay on the Regulated Rate Option (RRO).
-The RRO is based on the next month's projected market price.
+Residential, farm, irrigation and small commercial Customers that do not want to enter into a contract with a retailer may be eligible to stay on the Rate of Last Resort (ROLR).
+The ROLR is based on the next month's projected market price.

-FortisAlberta operates as a regulated electrical distribution utility, which means the Alberta Utilities Commission oversees our operating and capital budgets.
+FortisAlberta operates as a regulated electrical distribution utility, which means the Alberta Utilities Commission (AUC) oversees our operating and capital budgets.